george-hawkins/arf-drone/binding.md

 Now press the F/S button on the receiver and keep it held down until we're finished.
 Provide power to the receiver.

-The LEDs should initally be solid light green (almost yellow) and solid red but quickly switch to solid green and flashing red to indicate that the receiver is now bound to the transmitter.
+Both the red and the green LED should be solid initially (though the green looks more yellow beside the strong red) and then quickly change to solid green and flashing red to indicate that the receiver has successfully bound with the transmitter.

 Once this is done release the F/S button and then remove power from the receiver.
 That's it binding is completed.